Colorado Drug Treatment and Alcohol Rehab Information

 Help with Drug Abuse on the Horizon

 Unfortunately, many don’t make it to treatment.
-In fact, only 2.5 million of the 22.7 million people who needed treatment for drug or alcohol abuse in 2013 received it.
-Those individuals who were left out of the rehab equation may have continued using, stopped on their own, or lost their lives to substance abuse.
+In fact, only 2.5 million of the 22.7 million people who needed treatment for drug or alcohol abuse in 2013 received it.23 Those individuals who were left out of the rehab equation may have continued using, stopped on their own, or lost their lives to substance abuse.

-Drug overdoses accounted for 44,000 deaths in America in 2013 while alcohol was responsible for another 29,001 deaths that same year., In Colorado, the death toll due to drug overdose was 747 in 2007.
-That means the rate of drug-induced overdose deaths that year leveled out around 15.4 per 100,000 lives, while the national rate was far less at 12.7 per 100,000.
+Drug overdoses accounted for 44,000 deaths in America in 2013 while alcohol was responsible for another 29,001 deaths that same year.24,25 In Colorado, the death toll due to drug overdose was 747 in 2007.26 That means the rate of drug-induced overdose deaths that year leveled out around 15.4 per 100,000 lives, while the national rate was far less at 12.7 per 100,000.27

 Untreated mental illness plagues many people every year.
 For a large number of people with mental health disorders, substance abuse hides the symptoms they might otherwise recognize.
 Depression and anxiety have claimed many lives over the years.
 In Colorado, the occurrence of these illnesses could be somewhat higher than the national average, due in part to substance-induced disorders and also to the number of people using medical marijuana to medicate the aforementioned illnesses.
-A reported 20 percent of all people who abuse drugs or alcohol also suffer from anxiety or mood related disorders like depression.
+A reported 20 percent of all people who abuse drugs or alcohol also suffer from anxiety or mood related disorders like depression.30

 Colorado houses many rehab centers that offer medical detox and continued therapy and treatment to people in the area with substance abuse treatment needs.
 There are currently 212 in operation, with 187 of them offering outpatient treatment for substance abuse and mental health disorders.31

 Aside from the type of treatment plan you choose, you need to consider whether public or private treatment is optimal for you.
 Obviously, private options afford more anonymity to clients.
 Individuals with high-profile careers or concerns of rumors of their addiction being spread around town may be more apt to lean toward private care.
 Public treatment is often less costly, which is another determining factor for most people who are dealing with substance abuse or mental illness.
 Insurance companies may not consider all private facilities to be in their network of providers.
 This is something to look into prior to committing to any particular place.

 Whether mental health is an issue or not, therapy is vital to reaching a full state of recovery from any dependence on drugs or alcohol.
 Options such as Cognitive Behavioral Therapy and Motivational Interviewing can aid in strengthening one’s resolve against relapse.
 These treatment modules are widely available across Colorado.

 Treating someone with an addiction isn’t a straightforward process that can be copied and pasted from one client to the next.
 Each person who is admitted to treatment presents individual circumstances that must be considered when a treatment plan is being developed.
-Is the individual suffering from a mental health disorder, as 42.5 million people in the nation do?
-When did the substance abuse begin and how much of the substance is being used regularly?
+Is the individual suffering from a mental health disorder, as 42.5 million people in the nation do?38 When did the substance abuse begin and how much of the substance is being used regularly?
 Is the person engaging in poly-drug abuse?
 What kind of treatment experience does the person want?
 These questions must be considered and addressed.

 Holistic options that incorporate mindfulness meditation, yoga, and equine-assisted therapy are scattered throughout the state, in addition to more traditional treatment options.

 In addition, treatment centers and their employees must abide by local, state, and federal guidelines.
 For instance, employment as a clinical level drug and alcohol abuse counselor requires a lot of foresight and planning in Colorado.
-It requires a master’s level education, in addition to the completion of 3,000 hours of supervised clinical care and a passing score on the Master Addiction Counselor exam.
+It requires a master’s level education, in addition to the completion of 3,000 hours of supervised clinical care and a passing score on the Master Addiction Counselor exam.39

 For more information on public and government-funded assistance in treating substance abuse and mental illness, review the following links: